center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

 into each platform to detect the different software used by attackers.
 Within our data, we can observe software usage by Windows and Nix platforms.
 For Nix, our sightings were primarily comprised of Mirai usage.
 For Windows, our sightings were spread more evenly across the top 10 software.
-However, our top 3 were Heodo, AgentTeslsa, and RedLineStealer.
+However, our top 3 were Heodo, AgentTesla, and RedLineStealer.
 As evidenced by the wordclouds, AgentTesla, Formbook, and SnakeKeylogger were the main 3 software that spanned Windows and Nix platforms.